FrankenVoron/DoomCube-2/Mods/MrNateTheGreat/Panel_Mounts/README.md

 V0 Printable as the top/bottom panels are necessary to build printer but side panel mounts can be printed later.
 Be multi-size compatible

 STLs already in print orientation.
 There is a 3.25mm bridge for the upper clips but should not require supports.
+Line width needs to be 0.4mm or lower for bridging to slice properly.

 Uses 32 6x3mm magnets per panel set, so 64 magnets total.